Photos

 They had no children.

 John moved with his family to Iowa in 1855.
 He then lived with his family in Linn Co., Kansas from 1858 to 1860.
 In late 1860, most of his family returned to Iowa, and John apparently went to Blue Earth Co., Minnesota where his sister Lydia was living.
 It was probably there that he married Cynthia Chadwick in 1861, who was the first cousin of his sister's husband, Irvin Thurston.
-After this, they apparently settled at Verona, Faribault Co., Minnesota.
+After this, they apparently moved to Verona, in nearby Faribault Co., Minnesota.
 It was while living there that John enlisted in the Union Army during the Civil War in August 1862.
 He served continuously until being discharged in June 1865 St. Paul, Minnesota.

 7 Robert Field Dunham was born on May 19, 1847 in Center Twp., Wayne Co., Indiana.
 He died on February 23, 1864 in Vicksburg, Warren Co., Mississippi 17.
 He is buried in the Vicksburg National Cemetery, Vicksburg, Warren Co., Mississippi.